elena100880/STUDY-PROJECT/README.md

 + `compose install`
 + `docker-compose up`

-Then open http://localhost/index.php/<route_path> in tour browser.
+Then open http://localhost/index.php/<route_path> in your browser.

 ***